instruct-rb/instruct/README.md

     ERB
   }
 ```
-ERB blocks are also safe by default, with all interpolated content marked as unsafe unless it's explicitly marked as safe.
+ERB blocks are safe by default, with all interpolated content marked as unsafe unless it's explicitly marked as safe.

 Along with middleware skipping unsafe content for control words, guard
 Middleware can be used to evaluate the safety of content marked as unsafe.
 This